-According to the Health and Safety Executive, mesothelioma caused 2,542 deaths in Great Britain in 2015.
+According to the Health and Safety Executive, mesothelioma caused 2,523 deaths in Great Britain (PDF file) in 2017.
 The average number of mesothelioma deaths in the previous three years was around the same number.
 The latest projections also suggest this will continue to be the number of average mesothelioma-related deaths every year for the next few years.

 These are scary numbers, especially when you consider that the substance that causes mesothelioma has been considered illegal and banned in the UK for decades.

 What Is Mesothelioma & How Is It Caused?

 Mesothelioma is an aggressive, incurable form of cancer that affects the pleura or the lining of the lung.
 In almost every case, the condition is caused by exposure to asbestos.
 The cancer takes several years to develop after the asbestos exposure but once it does, the prognosis is grim.
 Mesothelioma is untreatable and is always fatal.
 50% of sufferers succumb to the disease in less than eight months after the onset of the symptoms.

 Asbestos is a versatile, naturally-occurring material, which was once considered a boon to the construction industry.
 It was used extensively in diverse applications in the construction industry from fireproofing and insulating entire buildings to pipe insulations, ceiling tiles, floor tiles, boilers and spray coatings for ceilings and walls.